 3. Turn off the 'Handoff' switch or the 'installed app' switch.

 Fix Six: Kill Off the Music App

-Moreover, in the case of the “iPhone starts playing music by itself” problem, it is possible that the Music application might need to reconfigure or be Force Closed.
+Moreover, in the case of the 'iPhone/iPad plays music by itself' problem, it is possible that the Music application might need to reconfigure or be Force Closed.
 Force Closing can be done via double tapping the home button to reveal the background applications.

 Identify the Music application and swipe it up to force close it.